hoppyhedgehog/tvpn/README.md

-# tvpn
+# ABOUT tvpn

-A VPNC Wrapper Script that allows you to connect to your Cisco VPN using Openconnect instead of using the Native Cisco Client.
+TVPN is a VPNC Wrapper Script that allows you to connect to your Cisco VPN using Openconnect instead of using the Native Cisco Client.

 I created this for use on MAC OSX Monterey (12.6)+, but it could also be used on Linux.

+# UPGRADING

+If you have tvpn v4.1 or earlier here are details on files that should be copied over the existing ones.

+**tvpn**
+- The main script that should overwrite your existing one in /usr/local/bin

+**.tvpn-credentials**
+- The /etc/vpnc/.tvpn-credentials file was renamed to /etc/vpnc/.credentials

+**brew-setup.sh**
+- You should re-download brew-setup.sh, although if you have tvpn installed you do NOT have to re-run it.

+**mac_shell_environment_wrapper.sh**
+- No significant changes.

+**vpnc-script**
+- Download and replace file vpnc-script.
+It was changed from a customized file to the default file [download it from here](https://gitlab.com/openconnect/vpnc-scripts/raw/master/vpnc-script)

-#  PREREQUISITES
+#  INSTALLATION PREREQUISITES

 ### Root user
 - TVPN is designed to be run AS ROOT
+You may run sudo if you prefer

 ### Homebrew is required.
 - To install Homebrew and the prerequisites, I have created brew-setup.sh on his repo as well.